SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 #### 1. Getting and Cleaning the Data.

-	The News Headline was in the CSV file format, where the Nifty50 Data was in txt format and spread across various folders according to their year.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The News Headline was in the CSV file format, where the Nifty50 Data was in txt format and spread across various folders according to their year.
 The stock